Born Sexy Yesterday: Characteristics

 The Born Sexy Yesterday trope features female characters who blend childlike innocence with adult physicality, often serving as love interests for male protagonists.
-A central element of this trope is the female character's ignorance, which allows the male protagonist to adopt a teacher-like role, guiding her in social norms and romantic interactions.
-He instructs her on socially acceptable behavior and guides her in romance and sex, despite lacking any qualifications beyond being the first person she becomes close to, leading her to idolize and fall in love with him.
-This dynamic, frequently described as "mansplaining," stems from deep-seated male insecurities about sex and relationships.
-As McIntosh notes:"The crux of the trope is a fixation on male superiority.
+A central element of this trope is the female character's youthfully-minded understanding of her surroundings, which allows the male protagonist to adopt a teacher-like role, guiding her in social norms and romantic interactions.
+He instructs her on socially acceptable behavior and guides her in romance, despite lacking any qualifications beyond being the first person she becomes close to, leading her to idolize and fall in love with him.

+As McIntosh notes:"The crux of the trope is a fixation on "male superiority."
 A fixation with holding power over an innocent girl.
 To make this dynamic socially acceptable, science fiction often places a girl's mind in a sexualized adult woman's body.
-It’s a fantasy based on fear—fear of women who are men's equals in sexual experience and romantic history, and fear of losing the intellectual upper hand to women."The trope can take various forms, including pixies, mermaids, and dream girls, ultimately portraying a child trapped in an adult's body.
-Despite their innocence, these characters often excel in areas like combat or intellect, appealing to heterosexual male audiences.
-These women are naïve and unaware of the implications of nudity, sex, romance, or sexual interactions, and the male gaze in these films exploits this innocence.
+It’s a fantasy based on the cultural perception, by some, of women who are men's equals in sexual experience and romantic history, and fear of losing the intellectual upper hand to women."The trope can take various forms, including pixies, and mermaids, ultimately portraying a child whose outward appearance and body resemble an adult's.
+Despite their innocence, these characters often excel in areas like combat or intellect, appealing to certain segments of the audience, often specifically men.
+These women often are presented as naïve and unaware of the implications of nudity, romance, or sexual interactions, and the male gaze in these films exploits this innocence.
 McIntosh highlights that the male lead is often a disenfranchised, “straight, red-blooded” man who struggles to connect with women of equal standing.
-Meanwhile, the female character, characterized by her naivety, falls for him simply because he exhibits basic human behavior, which she lacks.
-The women are depicted as untouched by other men’s attention, which allows the male characters to avoid comparison and the necessity for self-improvement.
-To legitimize this dynamic, the love interest is often represented as a grown woman.
+Meanwhile, the female character, characterized by her naivety, falls for him simply because he exhibits elements of basic human behavior, or is presented as a curiosity that exists beyond her own understanding.
+The women are depicted as untouched by other men’s attention, which enable the male characters to circumvent the necessity for self-improvement.
+To crystalize this dynamic, the love interest is often represented as a grown woman.